purrcat259/neo-pysqlite/README.md

 * Import into your script via `from pysqlite import Pysqlite`
 * Instansiate a `Pysqlite` object and use as required

+## TODO

+* More instructions & documentation
+* More tests
+* Add methods to update rows
+* Add methods to create, drop tables

 ## Licence

 * GNU GPLv3